-- A. Accrual.
-Full-time employees in the bargaining unit shall accrue sick leave at the rate of four point sixty-nine (4.69) hours prorated over the semi-monthly pay period.
-Less than full-time employees shall accrue sick leave credit semi-monthly on a prorated basis according to the hours in pay status.
-There shall be no accrual of sick leave during any semi-monthly pay period during which the employee is absent without approved leave.
-Employees on approved sick leave shall receive payment at their current salary to the extent that they have sick leave accrued. - B. Sick leave accrued but not used shall accumulate until termination of employment.
-Upon the death of an employee, any unused sick leave balance shall be paid in cash to the employee's beneficiaries at the employee's current annualized hourly rate of pay. - C. Availability of Sick Leave.
-Sick leave shall be granted by the department or agency only in the following instances:
+A. Accrual.
+Full-time employees in the bargaining unit shall accrue sick leave at the rate of four hours thirty-three (4.33) each biweekly pay period.
+Less than full-time employees shall accrue sick leave credit on a prorated basis according to the hours in pay status.
+There shall be no accrual of sick leave during any pay period during which the employee is absent